Climate action

 Scope 1

-Direct emissions caused by use of fuels or refrigerant loss in own operations.
+Direct emissions caused by the use of fuels or refrigerant loss in own operations.

 Wind turbine icon